happydzhang/Research/README.md

 My Undergraduate Research with Professor Dong Wang

 Notes for 6/2/2016
+- (4:41) Began exploring ways to display the Twitter information; considering putting some of it inside the InfoWindows directly on the Googlemap, depending on the availability of "pages" inside InfoWindows.
+Other options include including putting a text window beside the Googlemap
 - (4:38) Bug fixed.
 Was grabbing more than just the text in each status, making it not JSON serializable
 - (4:18) Server now successfully sends the account information of each venue's Twitter; there's a bug that is preventing me from sending a list containing a Twitter's recent statuses, and I'm currently looking for a way to still include this information
 - (3:56) Client-server version now works much more quickly.
 Working on the best approach to sending the Twitter data back to the web page